Activation Function Design Sustains Plasticity in Continual Learning: Expanding on Case Study 1: Negative‑Slope `Goldilocks Zone'

 \subsection{Failure Modes for Slope Magnitude.}

 { }

-Continuing with the explanation in Sec.~\ref{sec:case1}; the so-called `Goldilocks phenomenon' highlights two distinct failure modes at opposite ends of the negative slope range.
-As shown in Fig.~\ref{fig:h1_h4_erank_principal_curv} (left) the largest Hessian eigenvalue, $\lambda_{\max}$, follows a U-shaped curve.
-Curvature is high when the negative slope $\bar s \approx 0$ (due to many "dead" units) and rises again when $\bar s > 0.9$ (as the function behaves like an identity map).
-The `Goldilocks zone' lies between $\bar s \approx 0.6$ and $0.9$, where $\lambda_{\max}$ is at its lowest.
-The effective rank, illustrated in Fig.~\ref{fig:h1_h4_erank_principal_curv} (right) offers more insight.
-The rank is lowest at both extremes: near $\bar s \approx 0$ because of widespread unit death, and at very high $\bar s$ where extreme curvature creates a stiff, low-dimensional learning subspace.

-Optimal plasticity is achieved in the `Goldilocks zone' where the network balances having active learning directions with a compact representation and flat curvature.
-Therefore, loss of plasticity is caused by unit death at very small negative slopes and by high curvature at very large negative slopes.
-A `Goldilocks zone', independently of the range that it reports, is currently found empirically.
-However, its mere existence suggests that there are optimal configurations.

-We also investigated the primary drivers of functional plasticity loss, we compare across a set of representative activation configurations and all negative slope variations.
-As provided in the main section results, the correlation between Final Average Accuracy (ACC) and dead unit fraction is strong and significant (Pearson $(r) = -0.59$ ($p{=}5.7{\times}10^{-8}$), as seen in Fig.~\ref{fig:h5_grad_dead_correlations}, right.
-In contrast, the correlation between ACC and final scaled gradient norms is weak and not significant (Pearson $(r){=}\,-0.28$) ($p{=}0.019$) (Fig.~\ref{fig:h5_grad_dead_correlations}, left).
+We continue investigating the primary drivers of functional plasticity loss.
+As provided in the main section results, the correlation between Final Average Accuracy (ACC) and dead unit fraction remains robust and significant (Pearson $r = -0.51$, $p=8.2{\times}10^{-28}$), as seen in Fig.~\ref{fig:h5_grad_dead_correlations}, right.
+In contrast, the correlation between ACC and final scaled gradient norms is negligible (Pearson $r = -0.11$, $p=0.029$) (Fig.~\ref{fig:h5_grad_dead_correlations}, left).
 Settings that maintain dead unit fraction below approximately 8\% consistently achieve high ACC (27–33\%), whereas dead unit rates above 25\% lead to ACC collapsing to 20\% or lower.
 This indicates that while gradient magnitude is a factor, the rise in dead units (gradient starvation) is a more direct and reliable indicator of plasticity loss than the raw magnitude of gradients, which can be small in well-adapted, flat minima or large in failing networks with high curvature.
-The results underscore that plasticity is not about maximizing any single statistic but about achieving a delicate balance, primarily tuned by the negative slope characteristics, to ensure unit survival, maintain diverse learning directions, and promote a benign loss landscape.
+The fact that dead units do not account for all performance variance aligns with our finding in Section~\ref{sec:case1} that landscape curvature drives failure at high slopes, distinct from unit death.
+The results highlight that plasticity is not about maximizing any single statistic but about achieving a delicate balance, primarily tuned by the negative slope characteristics, to ensure unit survival while maintaining a benign loss landscape.